-The Buddhist community (Sangha) of Luang Prabang plans to build a Vocational School of Arts, the first of its kind in Laos dedicated to training students in traditional arts and crafts skills and, in turn, preparing them for employment on graduation.
+The Buddhist community (Sangha) of Luang Prabang decided to build a Vocational School of Arts, the first of its kind in Laos dedicated to training students in traditional arts and crafts skills and, in turn, preparing them for employment on graduation.

-The School of Arts will sit within the grounds of the Buddhist Academy, providing a continuum of education opportunities for students whilst enrolled at the Academy and on graduation.
+The School of Arts sits within the grounds of the Buddhist Academy, providing a continuum of education opportunities for students whilst enrolled at the Academy and on graduation.
 The Academy already plays an increasingly vital role in the educational life of the community, offering cost-effective Secondary School education to more than 500 students from some of the most disadvantaged, poor and isolated communities in Laos.

 The Vocational School of Arts has three principal goals: The first is teaching of the disappearing traditional fine art and artisanal skills.
 The second goal speaks to the crucial issue of poverty reduction: Laos remains one of the poorest countries in the world, largely because a large percentage of its population is engaged in subsistence farming, and the children of those families are denied an education for economic reasons or simply due to isolation.
 The third goal, less tangible but perhaps the most important, lies in the opportunity to foster and encourage creative inspiration and thinking in these young people.

 Disciplines to be taught at the School will include bronze casting, high glaze ceramic production, stencil cutting and application, production and preservation of palm leaf manuscripts, production of traditional musical instruments, the creation of natural based dyes and paints, mural painting and gold leaf application, among many others.